 #3 Play With Shades of Sindoor

 Sindoor primarily comes in three different shades.
-There is a deep maroon sindoor that looks great on those with a dusky complexion.
+The latest sindoor style is a deep maroon sindoor that looks great on those with a dusky complexion.
 The second color is a vivid blood red sindoor that looks great on fair or light-skinned people.

 The third color is an orange that is not widely used, but worn with the right makeup and hairstyle, your look will stand out.
 You have so many options to choose from, ladies!